hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/19_TILAKV_CHIROL.md

 by the faith, that, the day of reckoning must come, sooner or later, and the misunderstandings that pre- judiced the powers that be, must ultimately melt like a mist.
-The pubUcation of the " Indian Unrest " by
-Sir Valentine Chirol, afforded Mr. Tilak the necessary opportunity of vindicating his loyalty and proving to the satisfaction of the world, the righteousness of his
+The publication of the " Indian Unrest " by Sir Valentine Chirol, afforded Mr. Tilak the necessary opportunity of vindicating his loyalty and proving to the satisfaction of the world, the righteousness of his